viduzz84/SubbandAdaptiveX/README.md

 # SubbandAdapt
 ### Subband Adaptive Systems with Crossterms for aliasing cancellation

-These scripts and functions was developed for a project of the course *Circuiti e Algoritmi per Applicazioni Mutimediali* at Università Politecnica delle Marche
+These scripts and functions was developed for the course *Circuiti e Algoritmi per Applicazioni Mutimediali* at Università Politecnica delle Marche

 * `N_LMS.m` simple LMS and NLMS single channel adaptive filter